oatlog/oatlog/doc/proposal/main.typ

 == Benchmarks and testing environment

-We intend to run the benchmarks on our personal computers, with the assumption that the results generalizes to other hardware.
+We intend to run the benchmarks on our personal computers, with the assumption that the results generalize to other hardware.

 The e-graph applications that we aim to use for benchmarking are